libmapper/libmapper/doc/tutorials/tutorial_java.md

 width in a thread-safe manner, and `startAudioInBackground()` which sets up the audio thread.

-We need to create a handler function for libmapper to update the synth:
+We need to create a handler function for _libmpr_ to update the synth:

 ~~~java
 UpdateListener freqHandler = new UpdateListener() {